-- Ensure entries are final and ready to be sent 5 working days before the ABs deadline. - Seating plans, attendance register checking, and any other preparation requiring the use of the MIS system to be actioned at least 5 working days before each exam. - Liaise with local schools to access their facilities to download results.
+- The Exams Officer will work with the IT department and make contact with the relevant Awarding Body/s to seek further guidance. - Ensure entries are final and ready to be sent 5 working days before the ABs deadline. - Seating plans, attendance register checking, and any other preparation requiring the use of the MIS system to be actioned at least 5 working days before each exam. - Liaise with local schools to access their facilities to download results.

-8. Emergency evacuation of the exam room (or centre lock down)
+8. Emergency evacuation of the exam room (or centre lockdown)

-Whole centre evacuation (or lock down) during exam time due to serious incident resulting in exam candidates being unable to start, proceed with or complete their exams
+Whole centre evacuation (or lockdown) during exam time due to serious incident resulting in exam candidates being unable to start, proceed with or complete their exams